enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 ### Tasks
 Give the participant each scenario one by one and then read it aloud word for word.
 * Reading it aloud ensures that they don't start ahead without reading the entire thing.
-* Make a note if you have any follow up questions, save them for the follow up segment
+* Make a note if you have any follow up questions, save them for the follow up segment.
 * Try not to interrupt any more than necessary — keep them focused and thinking aloud.
 * Move on as they are ready: If they have completed the task, if they seem miserable, if the time is ticking too long, and if it seems there's nothing else to learn from them and this screen/scenario.